Our Privacy Principles

 - We require any person or organization we share data with to protect customer information.

-- We do not track online behavior at an individual's level.
-We only track aggregated statistics to improve our products and services.
+- We track online behavior on our website and through email communications only to improve our programs and services.

-- We only use customer data for customer service, billing, planning and grid management.
-We limit our data gathering to the usage data recorded by the meter, unless you have given us permission to measure in more detail, such as signing up for one of our special programs.
+- We limit our data gathering to the electricity data recorded by the meter, unless you give us permission to gather additional data by signing up for one of our special programs.